FHOOEAIST/GTF-Paper/README.md

    - Transform the sub graph to a Graph Viz representation
    - Verify the "Antenna Pod" sub graph according to duplicated dependencies with different version

-## FAQ

-If you have any questions, please checkout our <insert FAQ link here if using maven site, otherwise write a small FAQ section here>.

 ## Contributing

 **First make sure to read our [general contribution guidelines](https://fhooeaist.github.io/CONTRIBUTING.html).**